sujith-eag/Learning_Journey/MCA/Web Programming/Lab_practice/JavaScript_3_DOM.md

 ##### Question 4

 Develop and demonstrate a HTML file that includes JavaScript script for the following
-a) A number n obtained using prompt: The first n Fibonacci numbers using document.write()
+a) A number n obtained using prompt: The first n Fibonacci numbers using `document.write()`
-b) A number n obtained using prompt: A table from 1 to n and their squares using alert
+b) A number n obtained using `prompt`: A table from 1 to n and their squares using `alert`
 ```html
 <body>
     <h1>JavaScript Demonstrations</h1>